WorkTime - loaning laptops to employees

 At the same time, without taking the appropriate measures that we will discuss below, uncontrolled personal use of company-issued computers will almost inevitably lead to serious security vulnerabilities.

 Personal use of company-issued computers will almost inevitably lead to serious security vulnerabilities.
-WorkTime employee monitoring helps detecting and blocking non-work related laptop use.
+WorkTime employee monitoring helps detecting and blocking non-work-related laptop use.

 A study by IBM showed that breaches caused by working from home cost companies an average of USD 1 million more than breaches that happened in the office.
 According to another research, 24% of executives reported unexpected expenses associated with cybersecurity issues caused by remote work on company equipment.